No, Ocean Guardian does not attract sharks and there is no scientific research to support this myth.

 The inverse-square law is also the reason why un-powered devices like magnets are of little value as shark deterrents because at a distance of only 10 cm the magnetic field is near zero.

-There are two independent studies that confirm the above and shows that Ocean Guardian does not attract sharks.
+There are three independent studies that confirm the above and shows that Ocean Guardian does not attract sharks.
+In all tests there is not difference in the number of sharks with the devices on or off.
 The first by C. Huveneers, Flinders University, South Australia, 2012 and the second by S. Collin, University of Western Australia, Ocean Institute, 2015.
 The papers can be reviewed & downloaded & .

 Importantly, sharks can only sense electrical fields at very short distances (see below) typically less than 50 cm, and as electrical fields such as that generated by Ocean Guardian are dispersed rapidly in water as discussed above, meaning the shark needs to be in close range before sensing and reacting to the e-field.